IHTSDO/snomed-database-loader/mysql-loader-with-optimized-views/README.md

 # SNOMED CT MySQL Release Files Loader with Optimized Views
 ## SnomedRfsMySql 2019-11-25

+## INSTRUCTION ON USE

+See http://snomed.org/snomedmysql for detailed instruction on use of this package.

 ## IMPORTANT NOTES

 This loader has been tested to work with MySQL 8.x and with the earlier version 5.7.